diegodangers/ESPHome-YAML-Files/README.md

 Thanks to everyone out there that is publishing their code and doing the leg work!
 It's greatly appreciated.

-<b>Disclaimer:</b> I am by no means an expert in coding, I am just a mechanic trying to automate their house.
+<b>Disclaimer:</b> I am by no means an expert in coding, I am just a mechanic trying to automate my house.
 Please reach out if you have any constructive criticism, or see any issues with what I have published.